halfapotatopie/bc-tender/app/README.md

 First, 'truffle compile' in "bc-tender" folder.
 Next, open up ganache and make sure it is on "localhost:8545".
+Open up metamask, change account and copy private key from ganache.
 Then, open up remix.
 Copy Tender.sol and HashGenerator.sol from "bc-tender/contracts" and paste into remix.
+Change environment to web3 provider with right settings.
 Compile and deploy each.
 Copy the address of each and paste over the respective arguments on lines 11 and 13 of "bc-tender/app/src/util.js" npm install in app